-We have seen several tools which might diagnose high memory usage in Linux in order to improve the overall performance of the system.
-Unnecessary background applications which are consuming a lot of RAM , SWAP or CPU power can cause the system to run slower or to be less responsive.
-Identifying these processes which may have started at boot for instance can help the user decide whether to tweak them or kill them altogether so that more RAM memory can be freed and more SWAP can be used .
+We have discussed several tools that can be used to diagnose high memory usage in Linux and improve system performance.
+Unnecessary background applications that consume a lot of RAM, SWAP, or CPU power can cause the system to run slower or be less responsive.
+Identifying these processes, which may have started at boot, can help the user determine whether to adjust them or stop them entirely to free up more RAM and increase the use of SWAP..

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.